gavinggordon/app-wishlist-widget/README.md

 ## <a name="prerequisites" title="The 'Prerequisites' section of the 'App Wishlist Widget' repository">Prerequisites</a>

+In order to utilize the **App Wishlist Widget**, there are some requirements, regarding hardware and some software.

 ### <a name="prerequisites-hardware" title="The 'Hardware Prerequisites' sub-section of the 'App Wishlist Widget' repository">Hardware</a>
 > - iPhone running iOS 15 (or above)